The "mini-pill" is approved for over-the-counter sales

 WILL PEOPLE WHO PURCHASE THE PILL OVER THE COUNTER BE ABLE TO UNDERSTAND AND FOLLOW THE LABEL INSTRUCTIONS?

-Several studies have demonstrated that people are capable of using self-screening tools for over-the-counter birth control.
+Studies have demonstrated that people are capable of using self-screening tools for over-the-counter birth control.

 A provider visit is not the only way, nor the most efficient way, for people to receive information and counseling about contraceptive methods.
 Websites, apps and community-based education are places where people can get information about oral contraceptives.